I'm Honey!

 I explained to my daughter that differing religious beliefs did not set her apart from her friends, but rather made her the unique individual whom others loved.
 To put her at ease, I suggested she invite as many friends as she wanted the next night to watch us light our Menorah.
 I would tell her friends the story of Hanukkah and she could hand out little gifts.
 She was thrilled, as was I, when she happily agreed!

 The next evening turned into a great night for everyone.
+As the festivities began, children rushed into the living room, eager to see the Menorah and join the celebration.
+We shared splendid stories that filled the room with joy and warmth, making the celebration even more memorable.
+When I finished telling the story of Hanukkah, the children clapped with excitement, their faces glowing with happiness.
 I could tell by my daughter’s body language how happy and proud she felt as she lit the Menorah candles.
 This was her first experience in realizing how important it is to be true to yourself.
 Everyone was happy!
 The other children asked me questions, and everyone loved their little presents.
 I served potato latkes, a traditional Jewish pancake made with grated potatoes (get my latke recipe here and read about my Hanukkah traditions).
 All seemed well…

 The Christmas Tree Story Continues